Future of AI: 5 Ways Artificial Intelligence Changes The World

 While neither of these solutions will be enough to keep everything safe and secure, the solutions they’re bringing into the mainstream show promising potential for what’s needed to stop the hacking operations which have become infamous of late.

-Not all AI potential is potentially good.
+Not all AI potential is potentially good AI.
 Deepfake technology is one of these...less positive innovations.

 We’ve all seen silly or funny deepfake videos before, but the fear around deepfake technology going forward is that it will rely more on Generative Adversarial Networks (GANs), which work to detect flaws and improve deepfakes over the course of many rounds of “edits.”
 Eventually, there may be no way to detach a real video of the President of the United States declaring war from a fake one.
-And that would be a very big problem.
+That would be a significant problem.

 #5 Unsupervised Learning